bowerth/bowerth.github.io/_posts/technical/2015-02-25-Git-Configuration.md

 add and commit together (only for tracked files)
 :   `git commit -a -m'[message]'`

+nuke last commit and never see it again
+:   `git reset --hard HEAD~1`

 set file back to untracked state
 :   `git rm [filename]`